 According to the Occupational Outlook Handbook (2017), the predicted job outlook for graphic designers is predicted to remain stable with a growth of 1% through 2024.
 Web developers and designers are growing at a much faster than average pace of 27%.
 Multimedia artist careers are predicted to grow at an average pace of 6% through 2024.

 The average starting salary for Herron School of Art and Design graduates with a degree in visual communication design was $34,088 for the May 2016 graduating cohort.
 The median salary for fine artist professionals in Indiana was $35,900 in May 2015 (Occupational Outlook Handbook, 2017).

 (This section is intended for informational purposes, not prediction of actual salary.)

 Visual communication design majors often pursue advanced degrees in the following areas: graphic arts, fine arts, museum studies, arts administration, art therapy, and art history.

 - History of visual communication

 - Exhibit designer

 - Production designer

-* = indicates this career requires further education or training
+*This career requires further education or training.